mariondubuisson/csv_parsing/README.md

 - `nosetests` from project root.

 # Todo
-- [ ] Choose folder and filename of the export csv file
+- [ ] Export the parameters as *.csv fil with the export file